 Now that you know the best time to book a cruise, there is one final thing to mention — cruise line sales.
 You might wondering if they have an impact on the best time to take a trip.

-Frankly, cruise lines are similar to clothing stores in that they are always running sales.
+Frankly, cruise lines are always running sales.
 Sometimes it might be an incentive to book and receive onboard credit, or a sale where additional passengers sail for a discount, or a percentage off the total cruise.

 Truth is, there rarely seems to be a difference in what you end up paying for a cruise based on sales.
-Deals run so often that cruises seem to be in a constant sale.
+Deals run so often that cruises seem to be in a constant sale and they end up at the same price.
 If you are short on cash right now, cruise lines do run deals with lower deposits to book cabins from time to time.
 However, the overall price that you’ll pay tends to end up the same.

-In other words, if you’re looking for the best time to book, then focus on buying earlier and sailing when school is in session.
+In other words, if you’re looking for the best time to book, then focus on buying a few months ahead of the cruise and sailing when school is in session.
 Those factors play a much bigger role than constant sales offered up by cruise lines.

 For more tips on finding cruise deals, be sure to read our 10 Rules for Getting the Best Deal on a Cruise.